MatteuSan/himig/specs/index.md

 The design system should be able to cater experiences that are tailored fit for Growtopians.
 It should provide specifications on how to handle Growtopia-specific data like item sprites, typography, and workflow.

 Now, are you ready to start working with Gaia?
+Click [here](getting-started/setup.md) to get started!